-Eirliani is Executive Director of YAKIN (Youth, Adult survivors & Kin In Need).
+Eirliani is the Executive Director of YAKIN (Youth, Adult Survivors & Kin In Need).
 She

 is concurrently Program Director at the Kailash Satyarthi Children’s Foundation US and serves

-as Chief Operating Officer and board member of Red Dot Foundation Global.
+as Chief Operating Officer and also a board member of Red Dot Foundation Global.

 1. How have your years of experience as a diplomat in the Global Diplomat Lab